Missing (Everything but the Girl song): Chart performance

 The resulting Todd Terry remixed dance version of "Missing" became a worldwide success, matching Everything But the Girl's best UK chart score of number three in November 1995 and scoring number one on the German singles chart.
 The song became the duo's first and only US Top 40 entry on the Billboard Hot 100, entering at number 94 for the week ending 12 August 1995.
 After a long climb, it peaked at number two during 1996 (in its 28th chart week).
 "Missing" eventually logged 55 weeks on the chart (a record at the time which has since been broken; the single is today the eleventh-longest charting song on the US Hot 100).
 "Missing" was the first ever single to spend an uninterrupted year on the US Hot 100.
 It also topped the US Cash Box Top 100.
-On Radio & Records magazine's CHR/Pop (Mainstream Top 40) tracks chart, "Missing" spent four weeks at number one, and was ranked as the number one song of the year for 1996.
-The original album version of "Missing" also received airplay on adult contemporary and smooth jazz radio stations in the United States.

-Even with its success in the mainstream and in nightclubs, ironically with the remix, the song never entered the US Hot Dance Club Play chart.
-Everything but the Girl would eventually amass four US dance chart number-ones, with singles released after "Missing", one of which, "Wrong", was the duo's only other single to appear on the Billboard Hot 100.
+Even with its success in the mainstream and in nightclubs, the remix never entered the US Hot Dance Club Play chart.

 In addition to its US success, "Missing" topped the Canadian RPM Top Singles, Adult Contemporary, and Dance/Urban charts.
 In the UK it spent over 20 weeks on the UK Singles Chart and earned the duo a double platinum certification from the British Phonographic Industry (BPI), denoting sales and streams of over 1,200,000 units.
 The song was also successful in Australia and New Zealand.
 It peaked at number two in Australia, staying on the chart for twenty-three weeks.
 It had similar success in New Zealand, peaking at 14 on the charts and stayed in the charts for fourteen weeks.
 The song also eventually peaked inside the top ten in many European countries, including Austria, Belgium (Flanders and Wallonia), France, the Netherlands, Norway, Sweden, and Switzerland.
-To date, it is the group's most successful single in the charts.

 The single has sold three million copies worldwide.

 Music video

 An accompanying music video was shot for the single (both the original and dance versions).
 It was directed by English director Mark Szaszy.
 The video features both Thorn and Watt in an apartment, having split up but them missing each other.
 It also features Thorn walking around Balham and Clapham South.
-The video for the Todd Terry Remix was later published on YouTube in June 2018.
-By October 2022, it has amassed more than 17 million views.